dieterpl/zsh-config-bundle/README.md

 ![ps](https://github.com/dieterpl/prime-shell-bundle/raw/master/ps.png)

-This is a shell bundle based on oh-my-zsh for macOS.
+This is a shell bundle based on oh-my-zsh for macOS and Ubuntu.
 This is a complete ready to use bundle optimized for performance and usability.

 # Features